openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-vmware.rst

    to this driver.

 You must complete additional configuration for environments that use vSphere 5.0 and earlier.
-See :ref:`vmware-additional`.
+See
+`vSphere 5.0 and earlier additional set up <http://docs.openstack.org/liberty/config-reference/content/vmware.html#VMware_additional_config>`_ available in previous released documents.

 .. _vmware-images: